JuanGonzalezCaminero/QR-based_Polynomial_Regression/README.md

 of the polynomial we want to approximate the points with, and returns the n coefficients of said polynomial that minimize the sum of squares of the residuals.

-This C function will communicate wit Matlab through a Mex function.
+This C function will communicate with Matlab through a Mex function.

 ## Method used